All Blogs

 Here are practical approaches manufacturing HR teams can implement to address productivity obstacles:

-• Rethink production meetings: Brief line workers on agendas beforehand.
+Rethink production communications: Brief line workers on agendas beforehand.
 Assign someone to keep discussions focused on production issues.
-Keep shift meetings concise with specific purposes.
+Keep shift communications concise with specific purposes.
 Question whether each meeting serves an actual production need or if information could be shared through other methods.

-• Improve factory communication channels: Manufacturing companies with effective communication are 50% more likely to have lower employee turnover.
-Ensure floor supervisors provide consistent guidance about production priorities and establish regular, scheduled check-ins with line workers.
+Improve factory communication channels: Ensure floor supervisors provide consistent guidance about production priorities and establish regular, scheduled check-ins with line workers.
 Make sure that they are not unannounced check-ins as this can disrupt flow.
 Create information sharing between departments through daily production boards or cross-functional manufacturing teams.

 Designing Workspaces for Deep Work and Workplace Productivity